 However, if you happen to have lost yours or forgot to pack it, here’s something that could help you out in a pinch.
 First, don’t panic and stay put.
 Search around for acorn caps and hold them in the same way as in the photo above.
 Just blow into the cavity and it will create a whistle.

 Being back in your own home in the bustling city, you can often find simple pleasure such as drinking your coffee and enjoying the sun in your face.
 Unless of course, you’re one of those people who wake up just in time to chug a cuppa and run out the door.

 Well, with camping, you have plenty of time to do it all.
 However, the facilities to make your cup of steaming coffee may be a little difficult without your coffee maker.
-What we suggest here is that you pop your fave coffee grounds into a filter and tie em up with dental floss.
+What we suggest here is that you pop your fave coffee grounds into a filter and tie ’em up with dental floss.
 When you want to have it, just pour hot water and that’s it.

-Keep your Sleeping Bag Warm
+Keep Your Sleeping Bag Warm

-Sure, you can keep the fire lighted through the night but there will be a high chance that the fire will go out and you end up in a freezing cold tent!
+Sure, you can keep the fire lit through the night but there will be a high chance that the fire will go out and you end up in a freezing cold tent!
 Instead, try this.
 Boil some water and keep them in several bottles.
 About 30 minutes before you head to bed, just tuck them into your sleeping bag and you will have a nice and toasty bed to climb into later.

 Use Bread Tags As Clothes Pin

-For you, light packers, keep on reading.
+For you light packers, keep on reading.
 When doing your laundry, you are going to need a spot to dry your clothes and for that, we recommend bringing bread tags along.
 Just make sure that you have a lot kept over throughout the weeks to hang all your clothes.
-Nifty trick huh?
+Nifty trick, huh?